 When you are depressed, you are likely to feel like there is nothing that is ever going to make you feel better again.
-The lack of energy, the loss of interest in formerly enjoyable activities, and the low self-esteem make it difficult for people with depression to want to do anything including think about getting help for depression.
-For people who have depression, it is important to remember that depression is an illness just like any other illness.
-With proper treatment, it can conquered and you can go on to live a normal life.
-There are a few things that people who experience depression can start doing immediately to aid in depression treatment.
+The lack of energy, the loss of interest in formerly enjoyable activities, and the low self-esteem make it difficult for people with depression to want to do anything, including getting professional help.
+For people who have depression, it is important to remember that it is an illness just like any other medical condition.
+If you properly treat depression, it can be conquered and you can go on to live a normal life.
+There are a few things that people who experience depression can start doing immediately to start to treat depression:

 Taking big steps to try to help yourself is not going to be an easy process.
 You are going to have some setbacks from time to time.
 You are going to stumble on the road, but there is no reason to be too hard on yourself.
 It is okay to set goals and be aggressive about keeping them, but you need to be kind to yourself.
 Do not engage in negative self-talk.
 Let your words be gentle, and your thoughts be positive and useful.
 Set small, achievable goals at first so that you can get in the habit of congratulating yourself when you achieve them.
 Beat yourself up about having and fight depression is only going to make the fight harder.